Filmistaan

-Filmistaan is an Indian Hindi-language film written and directed by Nitin Kakkar.
+Filmistaan is a 2012 Indian Hindi-language film written and directed by Nitin Kakkar.

 It was screened at the 17th Busan International Film Festival, the Mumbai Film Festival, and the International Film Festival of Kerala, where it won the Silver Crow Pheasant Award for best debut.
 It won the Best Feature Film in Hindi at the 60th National Film Awards 2012.
 Filmistaan was screened internationally at the 24th Palm Springs International Film Festival, the 23rd Tromsø International Film Festival, the 36th Göteborg International Film Festival, and the 5th Jaipur International Film Festival.
 It was released nationwide across India on 6 June 2014.

 Plot

-In Mumbai, a wanna-be-actor Sukhwinder ("Sunny"), who works as an assistant director, fantasizes on becoming a star.
+In Mumbai, a wannabe actor Sukhwinder ("Sunny"), who works as an assistant director, fantasizes on becoming a star.
 However, at every audition he is thrown out.
 Undeterred, he goes with an American crew to remote areas in Rajasthan to work on a documentary.
 While filming near the India-Pakistan border, the crew encounters Indian police officers patrolling the area.
 After the American director unsuccessfully argues that he has obtained official permission to film in Rajasthan, Sunny entertains the chief officer and plays to his desire to be exalted and filmed.
 Impressed and in a happy mood, the officer allows the crew to continue their work.

 Later in the night, as Sunny is busy changing the tire of his car, the rest of the crew leaves in another vehicle.
 On his drive back, he encounters a cyclist lying on the road and checks him out, but soon realizes from the shadows that it's a ruse.
 A terrorist Muslim Jihadist group kidnaps him and brings him and his camera equipment to Pakistan.
 The group leader is disappointed that their original plan to kidnap an American crew-member didn't occur.
 He says that holding an American hostage would force the government to meet his demands to avoid international backlash, but an Indian hostage would be worthless.
 He instructs Mehmood and Jawaad to keep him hostage in a village while the others attempt another kidnapping.

 Sunny wakes up to find himself in an unfamiliar house.
 He demands to be let go, but after Mehmood gives him the opportunity to walk out, he stays realizing they will kill him if he did.
 The house where he is confined belongs to Aftaab, a Pakistani Muslim whose trade stems from pirated Hindi films, which he brings back every time he crosses the border.
 Aftaab gets enamored by Sunny's camera equipment as he too loves movies.
 Aftaab plays Sunny's favorite film Maine Pyaar Kiya for the villagers to watch.
 Sunny wants to watch it too, but Mehmood doesn't allow him to leave.
 Sunny loudly mimics the dialogues of the film in his room and this forces Mehmood to let him join the villagers and watch it.
 As Sunny helps fill in for the muted dialog of the film, Aftaab starts forging a bond with him.